dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_not.rst

 Boolean NOT Gate
 ================

-This example solves a simple problem of a Boolean NOT gate to demonstrate the mathematical formulation of a problem as a :term:`binary quadratic model` (BQM) and using Ocean tools to solve such problems on a D-Wave system.
+This example solves a simple problem of a Boolean NOT gate to demonstrate the mathematical formulation of a problem as a :term:`binary quadratic model` (BQM) and using :ref:`Ocean software <index_ocean_sdk>` to solve such problems on a
-Other examples demonstrate the more advanced steps that are typically needed for solving actual problems.
+|dwave_short| quantum computer.
+Other examples demonstrate the more-advanced
+steps that are typically needed for solving actual problems.

 Example Requirements
 ====================